zuplo/docs/blog/2022-03-04-the-script-will-never-generate-a-response/index.md

 CloudFlare is one of our hosting partners at Zuplo and we recently encountered a very tricky error that occurred intermittently and was not throwing an exception catchable by our logging framework.
-Our code wouldn’t didn’t even execute the finally blocks when we countered this.
+Our code wouldn’t even execute the finally blocks when we countered this.
 The only clue was deep in the CloudFlare Workers streaming logs - that looked something like this...